Tips for the whole Family

-Laura Fröhlich and her son Jonathan check out some fun ideas for a family holiday on Lake Constance.
-In German, this is the Bodensee, but whatever you call it, this lake is one of Europe's most beautiful, with a Mediterranean-like climate and lots to do - for children and grown-ups!
+Laura Fröhlich and her son Jonathan check out some fun ideas for a family holiday at Lake Constance.
+In German, this is the Bodensee, but whatever you call it, this is one of Europe's most beautiful lakes, with a Mediterranean climate and lots to do - for children and grown-ups alike!

-The first stop on our investigative tour is Immenstaad.
+The first stop on our exploratory tour is Immenstaad.
 In this small town on the north shore of the lake, the question is: "Where to start?"
 The obvious answer is: "Ice cream!"
-After that, we stroll around the marina and look over the lake as it glitters in the sunshine.
-But my four-year-old son, Jonathan, is eager for action and the tourist office's recommendation is just the thing: the Pirate Adventure (Piratenabenteuer).
+After that, we stroll around the marina and look out over the lake as it glitters in the sunshine.
+But my four-year-old son, Jonathan, is eager for action, and the tourist office's recommendation is just the thing: the Pirate Adventure.

-The adventure begins with a horse-drawn carriage ride to the vineyards, where we take part in a geo-caching tour.
-Each child is handed a small backpack with a treasure map and a GPS device.
+The adventure begins with a horse-drawn carriage ride to the vineyards for a geocaching tour.
+Each child is given a small backpack containing a treasure map and a GPS device.
 Then off we go.
 Working with other families, we solve question after question, clue after clue.
-We move through the forest, to the foot of a hill, where we climb stairs to a viewing platform.
+We walk through the forest to the foot of a hill, where we climb stairs to a viewing platform.
 The panorama demands our attention, but then it's back to the treasure hunt!
-The children solve the final puzzle and find the ‘”hidden treasure”.
+The children solve the last puzzle and find the 'hidden treasure'.
 The prize?
-A certificate and a small pirate present.
-Jonathan is proud to be an official “Immenstaad Treasure Hunter".
-But this is only Part One of the adventure.
-For Part Two, we head back to the harbour.
+A certificate and a small pirate gift.
+Jonathan is proud to be an official 'Immenstaad Treasure Hunter'.
+But this is only part one of the adventure.
+For part two, we head back to the harbour.

-At anchor is the "Lädine", a historic sailing ship that will take us on a 90-minute pirate-themed cruise on Lake Constance.
-We are welcomed aboard by pirates, who look scarily real.
-At first, Jonathan is a little sceptical, but soon enjoys it all.
-As a new “crew member”, he dons a red bandana and black eye patch and joins in with the other children.
-They sing pirate songs, scrub the deck and, as we set off, help to hoist the sails.
+At anchor is the 'Lädine', a historic sailing ship that will take us on a 90-minute pirate-themed cruise on Lake Constance.
+We are welcomed on board by pirates who look scarily real.
+Jonathan is a little sceptical at first, but soon enjoys it all.
+As a new 'crew member', he dons a red bandana and a black eye patch and joins in with the other children.
+They sing pirate songs, scrub the deck and, as we set off, help hoist the sails.
 As a reward, the new pirates get to spray the captain with water pistols!
-Although the sun goes behind the clouds and the rain pours down, we all have a great time.
+Although the sun disappears behind the clouds and the rain pours down, we all have a great time.
 Just before we sail back into harbour, we salute the Jolly Roger with a fizzy pirate drink.

-Back on dry land, we head for the family-run Hotel Seerose, where we are staying in a comfy apartment.
-Jonathan checks out everything that is on offer for children, from toys and games, slides and swings to rabbits waiting to be petted.
+Back on dry land, we head for the family-run Hotel Seerose, where we are staying in a comfortable apartment.
+Jonathan checks out everything that's on offer for children, from toys and games, to slides and swings, to rabbits waiting to be petted.
 Dinner is a barbecue in the garden for all the guests.
-Afterwards, those with energy head to the nearby "Käpt'n Golf" course for some pirate mini golf.
-We finish off with an enthusiastic table football match and then are ready for bed.
-It has been a fun evening!
+Afterwards, those with energy head to the nearby "Käpt'n Golf" course for some pirate minigolf.
+We finish off with an enthusiastic game of table football and then it's off to bed.
+It was a fun evening!

-The next morning, a yummy breakfast sets us up for a day out.
+The next morning a delicious breakfast sets us up for a day out.
 We take the bus to Kressbronn and the ULTRAMARIN marina.
-Families that know how to sail can rent a boat and go off on their own adventure.
-Since we are landlubbers, a professional sailor is going to take us out on the lake.
+Families who know how to sail can rent a boat and set off on their own adventure.
+As we are landlubbers, a professional sailor will take us out on the lake.
 As we set off, the weather is glorious.
-The boat sleeps six, with comfy-looking bunks.
-Most of the time, Jonathan is down in the cabin; he doesn't seem to mind the rocking.
+The boat sleeps six people in comfortable bunks.
+Jonathan spends most of his time down in the cabin; he doesn't seem to mind the rocking.
 Me?
-I prefer to stay on deck in the fresh air, with the breeze blowing in my hair.
-The skipper lets us help with steering and tells us stories about sailing on Lake Constance.
+I prefer to stay on deck in the fresh air with the breeze blowing in my hair.
+The skipper lets us help him steer and tells us stories about sailing on Lake Constance.

-Back in Kressbronn, we have lunch at the Blue Marina restaurant on the harbour, before travelling on to Friedrichshafen-Ailingen.
-Here, we meet up with Erika Katzenmaier.
+Back in Kressbronn, we have lunch at the Blue Marina restaurant on the harbour before travelling on to Friedrichshafen-Ailingen.
+Here we meet Erika Katzenmaier.
 She and her family offer farm holidays at their Ferienhof Katzenmaier.
-In the garden, we enjoy her homemade cake, pet the goats and donkeys and look round the cheerful holiday apartments: all well-furnished and spotlessly clean.
-Erika's husband, Bernhard grows apples, which are a speciality of this region.
-We walk with him through his orchard and up to Horach hill, with its spectacular views over the lake to the snow-tipped Alps beyond.
-Jonathan is delighted that the goats and donkeys have come along on the walk, too.
+In the garden we enjoy her homemade cake, pet the goats and donkeys and look around the cheerful holiday apartments: all well-furnished and spotlessly clean.
+Erika's husband, Bernhard, grows apples, a speciality of the region.
+We walk with him through his orchard and up to Horach Hill, with its spectacular views across the lake to the snow-capped Alps.
+Jonathan is delighted that the goats and donkeys have come along for the walk.
 Bernhard tells us that there is also a Fairy Tale Trail here, but that is for another day.
 His bright red tractor and trailer are ready to take us back.
-The Katzenmaiers say goodbye, presenting us with home-made schnapps and apples.
-"I would love to stay at the Katzenmaierhof," Jonathan tells me, and we decide right there and then to book in for our next trip.
+The Katzenmaiers say goodbye, presenting us with homemade schnapps and apples.
+"I'd love to stay at the Katzenmaierhof," Jonathan says, and we decide on the spot to book our next trip there.

-Tonight, we are staying at the Naturresort Gerbehof, another family-run hotel that is perfect for holidays with children.
-This eco-friendly resort has its own horses and riding school, with acres of space.
-While children take riding lessons, parents can sit and watch, or go off to the wellness area.
-From a massage to a “hay bath” treatment, the idea is to relax and switch off.
+Tonight we are staying at the Naturresort Gerbehof, another family-run hotel, perfect for holidays with children.
+This eco-friendly resort has its own horses and a riding school with acres of space.
+While the kids take riding lessons, parents can sit and watch or take a break in the wellness area.
+From massages to hay baths, the idea is to relax and unwind.
 We end the day in a rustic hut with a platter of typical local snacks.
-The log fire flickers; grown-ups munch smoked ham and sip cold beer; children play outdoors.
-Another day of our family holiday on Lake Constance is coming to an end.
+The log fire flickers; adults munch smoked ham and sip cold beer; children play outside.
+Another day of our family holiday at Lake Constance is coming to an end.
 But tomorrow, yet another highlight awaits!

-In the morning, we head for the Ravensburger Spieleland, the theme park that brings to life Ravensburger's internationally-popular board games and television series with 70 attractions in eight themed worlds.
-There is so much to do, we don't know where to begin.
-For a treat, we start by making our own chocolate at the Ritter Sport chocolate workshop.
-Then it's on to the cinema (Mauskino) to watch a cartoon, before whizzing across the lake in a speedboat.
+In the morning we head to Ravensburger Spieleland, the theme park that brings Ravensburger's internationally popular board games and TV series to life with 70 attractions in eight themed worlds.
+There's so much to do, we don't know where to begin.
+We start by making our own chocolate at the Ritter Sport chocolate workshop.
+Then it's off to the 'Mauskino' cinema to watch a cartoon, before whizzing across the lake in a speedboat.
 We romp in the playgrounds, join the intergalactic space race, do some puzzles and ride the carousel 10 times!
-The hours hurtle past and, suddenly, we have to say goodbye.
+The hours fly by and suddenly we have to say goodbye.

-Testing the possibilities for a family holiday on Lake Constance was way more successful than we expected.
-This was a German family holiday at its best!
+Testing the possibilities for a family holiday at Lake Constance was way more successful than we expected.
+It was a German family holiday at its best!
 Our only problem?
-Deciding where to base ourselves for our next holiday: on a farm or learning to ride?
+Deciding where to base ourselves for our next holiday: on a farm or learning to ride a horse?
 Taking sailing lessons or staying at the Ravensburger holiday village?
-It’s a decision we'll enjoy making!
+A decision we'll enjoy making!